-The essay demonstrates an uneven and/or inconsistent perspective and/or voice; it may also contain errors in conventions that interfere with meaning.
+The essay demonstrates an uneven and/or inconsistent perspective and/or voice; it may also contain errors in conventions.
 The essay incorporates language that may not show an awareness of the reader's interests and does not maintain a formal and/or objective style consistently.
-Some attempts at strong word choices are made, and sentence structure may not vary.
+Some attempts at strong word choices are made, and sentence structure may not vary often.